bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 79°
+- 76°
-- mist
+- clear sky
-- 88% humidity
+- 91% humidity
-- 6 mph wind
+- 5 mph wind
-- 0.19 inches of precipitation in the past 24 hours
+- 0.18 inches of precipitation in the past 24 hours

 ## Temperature History